tugascript/keyword-extraction-rs/README.md

 This is a simple NLP library with a list of algorithms related to keyword extraction:

-- Tokenizer for tokenizing text
+- Tokenizer for tokenizing text;
-- TF-IDF for calculating the importance of a word in a document
+- TF-IDF for calculating the importance of a word in a document;
+- Co-occurrence for calculating relationships between words within a specific window size;

 And more to come!
 This library is still in development, and is part of a blog series on [dev.to](https://dev.to/tugascript).